dcreager/swanson/docs/notes.md

 just like anything else), which in turn means that we have to be able to create the continuation (tuple) via "closure" without having to immediately invoke it.

+Another interesting point is that the naive encoding of this will make functions look like they're written in reverse, since even for simple control flows, you'll have to define a "downstream" continuation first so that you can pass it in to the "upstream" continuation that will pass control to it.
+For S0, this might not be an issue (design for the computer not the human).
+But for S1 it will be.

 # Functions and the stack frame

 With the CPS system described above, the "return pointer" of a function would be